swaptacular/swpt-k8s-config/README.md

 id_rsa  id_rsa.pub  id_rsa-cert.pub  known_hosts
 ```

-Then you need to connect to the Git server, create a new
+Then, you need to connect to the Git server, create a new
-`/srv/git/fluxcd.git` repository, and copy the whole content of the
+`/srv/git/fluxcd.git` repository, and copy the entire contents of the
 GitOps repo into it:

-**Important note**: You need the obtain the public IP address of the
+**Important note:** You need to obtain the public IP address of the
 Git server's load balancer in your Kubernetes cluster.

 ``` console